Get out your fork because it’s time to eat some amazing lasagna…and it’s gluten free.

-- Heat the olive oil in a Dutch oven or large pot and cook ground sausage, ground beef, and garlic over medium heat until well browned.
+- Heat the olive oil in a Dutch oven or large pot and cook ground beef, ground sausage, and garlic over medium heat until well browned.
 Stir in onion, mushrooms, crushed tomatoes, fire-roasted tomatoes, tomato paste, and water.
 Season with basil, fennel seeds, Italian seasoning, salt, pepper, and parsley.
 Simmer, covered, for about 45 minutes, stirring occasionally.

 - In a mixing bowl, combine ricotta cheese with egg, parsley, and 1/2 teaspoon salt.
 Set aside.

 - Preheat oven to 375 degrees F (190 C).